NxPKG/khulnasoft-docs/content/privacy-gateway/get-started.md

 1. Application Gateway Server/backend configuration (operated by you).
 2. Client configuration (operated by you).
-3. Connection to a Privacy Gateway Relay Server (operated by Cloudflare).
+3. Connection to a Privacy Gateway Relay Server (operated by Khulnasoft).

 ---

 ## Before you begin

 Privacy Gateway is currently in closed beta.
-If you are interested, [contact us](https://www.cloudflare.com/lp/privacy-edge/).
+If you are interested, [contact us](https://www.Khulnasoft.com/lp/privacy-edge/).

 ---